mpounsett/nagiosplugin/README.txt

 * Timeout handling
 * Persistent "cookies" to retain state information between check runs.

-To get started writing Nagios plugins, see the examples in the :doc:`examples` subdirectory.
+To get started writing Nagios plugins, see the examples in the `examples` subdirectory.

-The :py:mod:`nagiosplugin` package is released under a BSD-style Open Source license (ZPL).
+The `nagiosplugin` package is released under a BSD-style Open Source license (ZPL).

-# vim: set ft=rst sts=3:
+.. vim: set ft=rst sts=3: